lsaravia/lsaravia.github.io/_pages/about.md

   - /about.html

 intro:
-  - excerpt: 'I am a computational ecology working as an Professor/Researcher at the UNGS.
+  - excerpt: 'I am a computational ecologist working as a Professor/Researcher at the UNGS.
 I code in R and C++, and try to promote open science and reproducibility.
 I also like photography, poetry, literature, music, walking, and I love my big family.
-My actual scientific proyects are about global forest patches: early warnings and tipping points.
+My actual scientific projects are about global forest patches: early warnings and tipping points.
 And how climatic change influence ecological networks and biodiversity.'

 feature_row: